Updated: April 4, 2023

-Virus containing attachments might have an intriguing message encouraging you to open them such as “Here is the schedule I promised.”
+Virus-containing attachments might have an intriguing message encouraging you to open them, such as “Here is the schedule I promised.”
 Don’t click on anything until you know the email is legitimate.
-Links and attachments can lead you to malicious websites or install harmful malware to your device.
+Links and attachments can lead to malicious websites or install harmful malware on your device.

 2. Contact the Source Directly

 Contact the company or person directly using a phone number or website URL you know is correct.
-Use a search engine to look up the website or phone number for the company or person who is contacting you.
+Use a search engine to look up the website or phone number of the company or person contacting you.
 Do not use or click on the information in the email to contact the source.

 3. Phishing Isn’t Limited to Email

 Even if you successfully identify phishing attempts in your work inbox, it does not mean you are safe from other forms of phishing.
 Hackers regularly compromise social media accounts to send out malicious links, which can be especially dangerous if you use these platforms on your work devices.